Samoftheforrest/follow-the-leader/README.md

 ## Credits
 - [This StackOverflow thread](https://stackoverflow.com/questions/10000083/javascript-event-handler-with-parameters) helped me to understand passing parameters to event listeners, which I implemented myself within the game's `playerMoves` function.
+- [This StackOverflow thread](https://stackoverflow.com/questions/3715047/how-to-reload-a-page-using-javascript) showed me how to use JavaScript to refresh the page - which I used to solve [this issue](###Keydown-event-not-resetting-when-the-game-resets)

 ### General Thanks
+- I would like to thank my partner, Laura, for testing the site and suggesting improvements.
+- I would like to thank my mentor [Simen](https://github.com/Eventyret) for his invaluable feedback on this project.